-Property management companies operate across a diverse portfolio with unique requirements, from commercial real estates like office spaces or retail units to multi-unit residential apartment buildings.
+Property management companies operate across a diverse portfolio with unique requirements, from commercial real estate like office spaces and retail units, to multi-unit residential apartment buildings.
 Property managers handle everything from vetting tenants to selecting lightweight flooring systems, and it's unfortunate that cybersecurity for most property managers is far from a number one priority.

 This leaves property management companies open to significant cyber risk should they fall victim to a data breach.
 The quantity of sensitive information they are charged with securing has only increased, as have the challenges in the modern era.
 The days of tenants' personally identifying information (PII) being locked safely in a drawer with a physical access log are over now that nearly all data is stored using cloud-based solutions.
 With the ever-expanding Internet of Things (IoT), something as simple as remote access into the HVAC system can be the source of a devastating cyber attack that ends up costing hundreds of millions of dollars to recover from.
 Just ask Target.

 What Is at Stake?

 If you're one to prefer hard data, then let's take a look at a few raw statistics.
 Sixty percent of small businesses leave within 6 months of a cyber attack.
 Over 70% of cyber security incidents target enterprises employing less than 100 people.
 Looking at a 12-month time frame between 2015 and 2016, over 50% of small and medium-sized businesses were attacked, and every single data breach resulted in the loss of at least 5,000 individual records.
 Those victim organizations spent an average of $880,000 to recover from the attacks and suffered damages to just under $1 million each.
 Is it any wonder that so many are unable to continue business operations afterward?